PhD Scholarships – Dung Beetle Research

-AGRTP-GC scholarships are normally tenable for three years for Research Doctorate studies, subject to satisfactory progress.
+The scholarships will be tenable for three years subject to satisfactory progress.

-An extension of up to six (6) months may be granted for Research Doctorate candidates, where the candidate is making satisfactory progress and the grounds for the extension relate to the study and are beyond the control of the candidate.
-NB: the supplementary top-up component of this scholarship is not applicable for extension.
+An extension of up to six (6) months may be granted where the candidate is making satisfactory progress and the grounds for the extension relate to the study and are beyond the control of the candidate.

 Application closing date